hughperkins/cpu-tutorial/README.md

      - [yosys](https://github.com/YosysHQ/yosys)
 - you'll need a text editor, or development environment.
 I use the following:
     - [Visual Studio Code](https://code.visualstudio.com/)
+- know at least one programming language you can use to write host-side code, such as assemblers
+    - python or C++ are both ok.
+I used python initially

 Note that *all* the above resources can be used without needing to buy licenses or similar.